stenionobres/AspNetCoreWebApiLab/README.md

 This project implements a basic example of sorting.
 The parameters are sent by query string.

 The `OrderBy` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [UserService](./AspNetCoreWebApiLab.Api/Services/UserService.cs) and [IQueryableExtensions](./AspNetCoreWebApiLab.Api/Tools/IQueryableExtensions.cs) classes to **apply sorting on Users API version 3**.

+The application splits the OrderBy parameter fields and apply the sorting using the [System.Linq.Dynamic.Core](https://www.nuget.org/packages/System.Linq.Dynamic.Core) package.

 ## References used